praetoria/mittn/README_scanner.md

   automagically for you if they don't work now.
 Check again the Alerts tab to determine if anything went wrong.

-- Edit mittn/features/environment.py to reflect the location where you installed the proxy.
+- Edit your mittn.conf to reflect the location where you installed the proxy.

 What are baseline databases?